 Prior to his appointment at UGA, Mr. Ligotti performed as a professional trumpet player for 11 years with the New York Philharmonic under the direction of Leonard Bernstein.
 He also performed with the Metropolitan Opera Company; the Boston Pops with Arthur Fiedler; and as trumpet soloist with the Knickerbocker Chamber Players, the New York City Opera and Ballet companies, the Goldman Band, the Bell Telephone Television Orchestra, the Radio City Music Hall Orchestra, in Broadway show ensembles, and in brass quintets.

-Ligotti studied conducting under Michael Fiviesky with coaching from Pierre Monteaux.
-He holds a bachelor’s degree from Queen’s College and a master’s degree from Columbia University.
-Active as an adjudicator, clinician, and guest conductor throughout the southeast, Ligotti also arranges and transcribes music, with many works published and professionally recorded.
+Mr. Ligotti studied conducting under Michael Fiviesky with coaching from Pierre Monteaux.
+He earned a bachelor’s degree from Queen’s College and a master’s degree from Columbia University.
+Active as an adjudicator, clinician, and guest conductor throughout the Southeast, he also arranged and transcribed music, with many works published and professionally recorded.

 Mr. Ligotti’s other accomplishments include election to full membership in the American Society of Composers, Authors and Publishers (ASCAP); recipient of the 1999-2000 Bank of America Man-of-Achievement Award; and recipient of the Distinguished Alumni Music Award from Queen’s College.